brimdata/super/book/src/super-sql/functions/parsing/parse_uri.md

-The `parse_uri` function parses the `uri` argument that must have the form of a [Universal Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) into a structured URI comprising the parsed components as a Zed record with the following type signature:
+The `parse_uri` function parses the `uri` argument that must have the form of a [Universal Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) into a structured URI comprising the parsed components as a record with the following type signature:
 ```
 {